Where to get breakfast in Pittsburgh

 What to try: Quiche of the Day

-The Porch at Schenley wins the award for best outdoor patio in Pittsburgh.
+In my experience, The Porch at Schenley wins the award for best outdoor patio.
 The gorgeous outdoor space overlooks a large park.
 It’s the perfect laid-back setting for a relaxed weekend brunch experience.
 Each entree is made from scratch using ingredients from their local gardens or sourced via local partners.
-The menu changes along with the seasons with specials frequently on the lineup.
-Do try the wonderful Quiche of the Day or the delicious breakfast burrito.
-While servings are a bit small for the price, the food is delicious and the focus on farm-to-table ingredients is a bonus.
-Treat yourself to a mimosa, cappuccino, or espresso and enjoy the lovely park-like setting.
+Their menu changes along with the seasons with specials frequently on the lineup.
+It’s a bit pricey but worth it in my opinion for the nice setting and use of high quality ingredients.

 Dor-stop